googleapis/google-cloud-ruby/google-cloud-dataproc/MIGRATING.md

-Older 0.x releases of the `google-cloud-dataproc` gem were all-in-one gems that included potentially multiple clients for multiple versions of the Asset service.
+Older 0.x releases of the `google-cloud-dataproc` gem were all-in-one gems that included potentially multiple clients for multiple versions of the Dataproc service.
 Factory methods such as `Google::Cloud::Dataproc::ClusterController.new` would return you instances of client classes such as `Google::Cloud::Dataproc::V1::ClusterController` or `Google::Cloud::Dataproc::V1beta2::ClusterController`, depending on which